1966 U.S. National Championships (tennis)

-The 1966 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, United States.
+The 1966 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, New York.
 The tournament ran from 1 September until 11 September.
 It was the 86th staging of the U.S. National Championships, and the fourth Grand Slam tennis event of 1966.